Bad Smell At The End Of Period | Clear Causes Explained

 Several factors influence why you might notice a bad smell at the end of your period:

-• Residual Menstrual Blood: Blood trapped inside the vagina after flow slows down can stagnate and produce odor.
+• Residual Menstrual Blood: Blood left behind after flow slows down can mix with vaginal fluids and produce odor.

-• Altered Vaginal pH: The rise in pH during menstruation disrupts normal flora balance.
+• Altered Vaginal pH: The rise in pH during menstruation can disrupt the usual flora balance.

-• Prolonged Use of Menstrual Products: Wearing pads or tampons longer than recommended encourages bacterial growth.
+• Prolonged Use of Menstrual Products: Wearing pads or tampons longer than recommended encourages moisture buildup and bacterial growth.

-• Poor Hygiene: Infrequent washing or wiping can leave behind sweat, discharge, and blood residue.
+• Poor Hygiene: Infrequent external washing or wiping can leave behind sweat, discharge, and blood residue.

-• Bacterial Vaginosis (BV): A common infection caused by imbalance in vaginal bacteria that creates a fishy smell.
+• Bacterial Vaginosis (BV): A common vaginal condition caused by an imbalance in vaginal bacteria that can create a fishy smell.

 Recognizing whether this smell is simply due to normal menstrual changes or an infection is essential for proper care.